 CentOS 6.10 has been released, If you are using older version 6.x release of CentOS operating system, this article will help to upgrade CentOS to latest release 6.10.
 This new release has lots of security changes and updates to packages.
 Currently, my server is running CentOS 6.9.
 Follow the below steps to upgrade it CentOS 6.10.

 The centos-release package contains a file /etc/centos-release or /etc/redhat-release having the current version of CentOS.
 Simply view the content of this file using cat command to find CentOS version.

-Following are the steps to help you to upgrade CentOS to latest release.
-Before upgrading centos make sure you have taken backup of all your data to remote location.
+Now, the following steps will help you to upgrade CentOS to the latest release.
+Before upgrading centos make sure you have taken backup of all your data to a remote location.

-Below is few suggested items to take backup.
+Below is a few suggested items to take backup.